IBM/TSML.jl/docs/src/tutorial/aggregators.md

 datevalnner = DateValNNer(Dict(:dateinterval=>Dates.Hour(1)))
 fit!(datevalnner, X)
 results = transform!(datevalnner,X)
-first(results,20)
+first(results,10)
 ```

 After running the `DateValNNer`, it's guaranteed that there will be no more
-missing data.
+missing data unless the input are all missing data.

 ## DateValizer

 One more imputer to replace missing data is `DateValizer`.
 It computes the hourly
-median over 24 hours and use the hour => median mapping
+median over 24 hours and use the `hour => median` hashmap learned
-to replace missing data with the hour as the key.
-Below is a sample
+to replace missing data using `hour` as the key.
+In this implementation, `fit!`
+function is doing the training of parameters by computing the medians and save it
+for the `transform!` function to use for imputation.
+It is possible that the
+hashmap can contain missing values in cases where the pooled hourly median in
+a particular hour have all missing data.
-workflow to replace missing data in X with the hourly medians.
+Below is a sample workflow to replace missing data in X with the hourly medians.

 ```@example 1
 using TSML: DateValizer